kreait/firebase-php/docs/setup.rst

 HTTP Client Options
 *******************

-You can configure the behavior of the HTTP Client performing the API requests by passing an instance of `Kreait\Firebase\Http\HttpClientOptions` to the factory before creating a service.
+You can configure the behavior of the Guzzle HTTP Client performing the API requests by passing an instance of `Kreait\Firebase\Http\HttpClientOptions` to the factory before creating a service.